justinskolnick/arch-digital.github.io/about.md

   <div class='bio'>
     <img src='/public/gabe-arillaga.jpg'>
     <p>
-      Gabriel Arillaga is a software engineer with a focus on security and scientific applications.
+      Gabriel Arillaga is a software engineer with a focus on web development and security.
       At Sandia National Laboratories,
       he built Ruby on Rails applications to support cybersecurity, energy, and climate modeling.